jzxr/jzxr.github.io/README.md

 ### 7.2.4 Twitter - Scheduler

 ---
-This body content is to schedule stacked bar graph to update
+This function is to schedule stacked bar graph to update

 ---